-- L) Duties of the Diversity Director: - 1) Report to the Co-Chairs and committee as to what are the set goals and objectives.
-This should be reported at least once a school quarter.
-Preferably at the beginning of each quarter. - 2) Coordinate with Internal and External Directors to plan events that promote diversity for the transfer community. - 3) Advocate for diversity inclusion during board meetings and board goals. - 4) Serve as a liaison with campus organizations and campus resource centers, who serve specific diverse backgrounds, and mutually promote events through social platforms.
-Work together with these campus organizations and resource centers to plan events together to promote diverse identities within the transfer community. - 5) Plan a transfer diversity panel with willing campus organizations and campus resource centers to promote diverse experiences faced by the transfer community.
-This panel will also promote an open discussion on these issues, as well as how the community can work together to minimize these issues. - 6) Seek out possible sponsors and advocates of transfer diversity within the local community.
+- 6) Plan a transfer diversity panel with willing campus organizations and campus resource centers to promote diverse experiences faced by the transfer community.
+This panel will also promote an open discussion on these issues, as well as how the community can work together to minimize these issues. - 7) Seek out possible sponsors and advocates of transfer diversity within the local community.
 Possible Scholarship award opportunities for transfer students of diverse backgrounds.
-This will also increase public awareness of the transfer community. - 7) Highlight diverse transfer student role models. - 8) Promote and participate if possible in volunteer programs that help members of minority backgrounds. - 9) Hold (2) office hours in a regularly scheduled location. - 10) Shall plan and coordinate (3) events per year. - M) Duties of the Health and Wellness Director: - 1) Responsible for relaying information regarding health and wellness to the TSA board and its members. - 2) Responsible keeping up with all board members and checking in with them. - 3) Responsible opening dialogue with CAPS and other student health services, to inform them about issues facing transfer students specifically. - 4) Shall implement social icebreakers during meetings to make meetings more sociable. - 5) Hold (2) office hours in a regularly scheduled location. - 6) Shall plan and coordinate (3) events per year. - N) Duties of Secretary/Historian - 1) Shall keep the corporate seal and apply it to legal documents. - 2) Shall take roll count votes and keeps control of the organizations administrative records resolutions and documents. - 3) Shall post meeting agenda 72 hours prior to meetings
+This will also increase public awareness of the transfer community. - 8) Highlight diverse transfer student role models. - 9) Promote and participate if possible in volunteer programs that help members of minority backgrounds. - 10) Hold (2) office hours in a regularly scheduled location. - 11) Shall plan and coordinate (3) events per year.

+M) Duties of the Health and Wellness Director:

+- Responsible for relaying information regarding health and wellness to the TSA board and its members. - 2) Responsible keeping up with all board members and checking in with them. - 3) Responsible opening dialogue with CAPS and other student health services, to inform them about issues facing transfer students specifically. - 4) Shall implement social icebreakers during meetings to make meetings more sociable. - 5) Hold (2) office hours in a regularly scheduled location. - 6) Shall plan and coordinate (3) events per year.

+N) Duties of Secretary/Historian

-- 4) Shall assist Vice-Chairs with facilitation of meetings - 5) Shall carry out all other matters as prescribed by the TSA board. - 6) Shall take notes of every meeting and post them at least 3 days after said meeting. - 7) Shall assist Vice-Chairs with any announcements or assignments. - 8) Understands the rules of Parli-Pro and ensures that proper Parli-Pro is followed during the meetings. - 9) Oversee the TIPS program mentors and serve as a liaison for the program. - 10) Hold (2) office hours in a regularly scheduled location. - 11) Shall plan and coordinate (3) events per year. - O) Duties of the Events Coordinator - 1) Shall assist board members in planning their required quarterly events. - 2) Shall work closely with the Internal/Accountability Director and the External Director in event planning and coordination. - 3) Shall be one of the (3) leading TSA board members for the Transfer Graduation Committee. - 4) Hold (2) office hours in a regularly scheduled location. - 5) Shall plan and coordinate (3) events per year. - P) Duties of Transfer Intern - 1) Shall be appointed to a minimum of two-subcommittees. - 2) Shall carry out all matters as prescribed by the TSA Board. - 3) Shall provide suggestions to the board on how to make meetings a more social and safe space for transfers. - 4) Hold two (2) office hours in a regularly scheduled location. - 5) Shall plan and coordinate three (3) events per year. - Q) General Voting Member - 1) Must attend 3 consecutive meetings to vote - R) Operating Procedures of the TSA - 1) TSA Meetings will be held weekly - 2) Will be announced and publicized to the community via social media. - 3) All official decisions concerning the TSA actions, decisions, Manual and agendas shall be made with the approval of the majority (50% + 1) of the TSA voting members.
+- 1) Shall keep the corporate seal and apply it to legal documents. - Shall take roll count votes and keeps control of the organizations administrative records resolutions and documents. - 3) Shall post meeting agenda 72 hours prior to meetings - 4) Shall assist Vice-Chairs with facilitation of meetings - 5) Shall carry out all other matters as prescribed by the TSA board. - 6) Shall take notes of every meeting and post them at least 3 days after said meeting. - 7) Shall assist Vice-Chairs with any announcements or assignments. - 8) Understands the rules of Parli-Pro and ensures that proper Parli-Pro is followed during the meetings. - 9) Oversee the TIPS program mentors and serve as a liaison for the program. - 10) Hold (2) office hours in a regularly scheduled location. - 11) Shall plan and coordinate (3) events per year.

+O) Duties of the Events Coordinator

+- 1) Shall assist board members in planning their required quarterly events. - 2) Shall work closely with the Internal/Accountability Director and the External Director in event planning and coordination. - 3) Shall be one of the (3) leading TSA board members for the Transfer Graduation Committee. - 4) Hold (2) office hours in a regularly scheduled location. - 5) Shall plan and coordinate (3) events per year.

+P) Duties of Transfer Intern

+- 1) Shall be appointed to a minimum of two-subcommittees. - 2) Shall carry out all matters as prescribed by the TSA Board. - 3) Shall provide suggestions to the board on how to make meetings a more social and safe space for transfers. - 4) Hold two (2) office hours in a regularly scheduled location. - 5) Shall plan and coordinate three (3) events per year.

+Q) General Voting Member

+1) Must attend 3 consecutive meetings to vote

+R) Operating Procedures of the TSA